 On Saturday mornings my mom used to clue us in to start cleaning by playing her Mexican regional music on our stereo system as loudly as possible.
-We listened to people like: Christian Castro, Joan Sebastian, Juan Gabriel, Los Tigres del Norte, or Banda el Recodo.
+We listened to people like Christian Castro, Joan Sebastian, Juan Gabriel, Los Tigres del Norte, or Banda el Recodo.
 As soon as the first song came on it was game time – start cleaning!
 Each of the kids had a task to do.
-At the time my brothers were too young so it was mostly my sister and I. She would get to clean the living room, dining room, and hallway.
+At the time my brothers were too young, so it was mostly my sister and me.
+She would get to clean the living room, dining room, and hallway.
 I would need to clean the stairs, landing, the bathroom and sort the laundry.
-(Mind you, she is two years younger than me and we were full on house cleaners!)
+(Mind you, she is two years younger than me, and we were full on house cleaners!)
 We would switch chores every other Saturday.
 Now that I’m grown-up I still have that habit.
 The difference is when I decide it’s time to clean on the weekend, and I start blasting my Mexican music, my husband just looks at me like I’m crazy (lol!).
 Had he been Hispanic he wouldn’t even bat a lash.
 Sometimes I listen to American classic rock, or Lana Del Rey, Muse, John Mayer, Emeli Sande, Young the giant, La Santa Cecilia, OG Shakira, reggaeton, etc., – yet he still looks at me, while I’m dancing and doing the dishes like I’m crazy.
 He’s learned just to let me be, but I think he has unconsciously clued into the cleaning routine.
 I’ve made my mark.
 (I did learn later that listening to music while cleaning isn’t only a Hispanic thing; however, blaring the music loudly enough for your neighbors to hear is.)

-Here’s a particularly sensitive difference between White culture and Hispanic culture: birthday cards, thank you cards, Christmas cards, birth announcements.
+Here’s a particularly sensitive difference between American culture and Hispanic culture: birthday cards, thank you cards, Christmas cards, birth announcements.
 Just, why?
 In my opinion, it’s overkill.
 If you are close to the person and the event being celebrated then why is it necessary to send a card?
-It’s a waste of money, it usually gets tossed in the garbage (after the obligatory few months on the fridge).
+It’s a waste of money; it usually gets tossed in the garbage (after the obligatory few months on the fridge).

-The ones that irk me the most are thank you cards (writing them, not receiving them!).
-If I attended your birthday party, or whatever celebration, and I gave you a gift, then chances are you already thanked me for it.
+The ones that confuse me the most are thank you cards (writing them, not receiving them!).
+If I attended your birthday party or whatever celebration, and I gave you a gift, then chances are you already thanked me for it.
 Why would you need to thank me again?
 I applaud you for having the time management skills that I don’t have!
 However, if I didn’t attend the event and I sent a gift, it’s a gift.
 I don’t expect a thank you.
-I expect you will hopefully love and enjoy what I gifted.
-So simple.
-I’m positive that the next time we meet you’ll probably thank me anyway (I have awesome friends like that).
-Or if YOU attended my celebration and gave ME a gift I will definitely be thanking you for it right then and there.
+I expect you will hopefully love and enjoy what I gifted – it’s so simple.
+I’m confident that the next time we meet you’ll probably thank me anyway (I have awesome friends like that).
+Or if YOU attended my celebration and gave ME a gift I will be thanking you for it right then and there.
 Nowadays, I can get away with not writing them because I have a legit excuse: twins and a toddler (my oldest is getting up there with the needing constant attention too.).

-Same goes for birth announcements – you are expected to know these events are happening and usually obligated to go visit.
+Same goes for birth announcements – you are expected to know these events are happening and usually obligated to visit.
 You bring your welcoming gift (not the baby shower gift) and hang out with the family.
-Help them do the dishes or change diapers or hold the baby while they get to feel like a normal human for a bit.
+Help them do the dishes or change diapers or hold the baby while they get to feel like an average human for a bit.
 You are expected to KNOW and beg for forgiveness if you didn’t.
 It would be a shame for you to be out of touch with your own family.
 It’s both a blessing and a curse – to know what is going on with everyone ALL the time.

 The sacrifice (as I feel it is one) of losing Spanish at home is not made with scorn for my husband because he can only speak one language.
-Instead, it is made because I am able.
-The actuality that in this lifetime I am able to love someone different from me.
-Yes, it has had its consequences but they are redeemable.
+Instead, I decided because I am able.
+The actuality that in this lifetime I can love someone different from me is a cherished gift.
+Yes, it has had its consequences, but they are redeemable.
 We’ve made more significant strides towards a harmonious marriage despite all the outside noise by listening and believing in each other.
 I am a proud Mexican.
 My husband is a proud white American.
 Our two different cultures brought us together.
 In light of the increase in hate crimes and the boldness of previously “closeted” racists, here you have one example of how we can overcome this ugliness: love.